 A CMP Advanced Highpower Shooting Clinic will also be held for those who would like a closer, more detailed look at the sport – conducted by some of the nation’s leading highpower rifle competitors.

 Additionally, the CMP will also conduct Level II Range Officer classes for Highpower Rifle and Pistol while at Ben Avery.
 Those interested in becoming a CMP-Certified Range Officer must begin the process by taking our online Level I course from home prior to the Level II classes at Western Games.
-For more information, go http://thecmp.org/training-tech/range-officer-training-course/to learn more.
+For more information, go https://thecmp.org/training-tech/range-officer-training-course/ to learn more.

 Match equipment and memorabilia will be available for purchase during the Western Games event.
 Be sure to check out the on-site store as early as possible, as items tend to sell quickly!